 In FFY2016 we were able to create a position of Motor Carrier Trooper Specialist.
 Like the Master Inspector program, the position requires five years of experience, Level 1 certification, hazardous materials certification, and the the individual be either Cargo Tank or Motorcoach certified.
-Seven of the ten troopers were eligible and have become Specialists.
+5 of the 7 troopers eligible have become Specialists and currently there are 2 open trooper positions to be filled.
 Four troopers are not eligible due to supervisory duties.

 Beyond the 110 SD Highway Patrol Troopers and the troopers and inspectors dedicated to motor carrier enforcement, we have a total of 13 K-9 officers, eleven of whom also contribute by performing a minimum of 32 Level 3 inspections per year as well as dog deployments on commercial motor vehicles.
 A dog deployment is when the handler uses his police service dog to perform an exterior sniff on a commercial vehicle in search of contraband.
-Two additional K-9 officers are Level 1 certified and Drug Recognition Experts.
+Two additional K-9 officers are Level 2 certified and Drug Recognition Experts.
 These two K-9 troopers perform Level 2 and 3 inspections as well as the dog deployments and drug recognition evaluations.